namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - Started this personal changelog!
 - First post intended at Substack, [this one](https://michalpiekarczyk.substack.com/p/2025-06-26-medical-anecdote)
 - Meditations, Marcus Aurelius.
+- First time used [sklearn-onnx](https://onnx.ai/sklearn-onnx/) to convert an older version scikit-learn pipeline to onnx and verified that it produces the same scores within a very high precision.
+- First time visiting [MoMa PS1](https://www.momaps1.org), which was for their  27th season summer music series called Warm Up.

 ## 2025-06
 ### Started